joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 6. Use the following instructions to edit the NGINX ingress controller deployment to enable ssl-passthrough or refer to the [Kubernetes instructions](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough).

-    This section may not be exact for your installation.
+    This example might not be exact for your installation.
 The key is to ensure the last line that enables `ssl-passthrough` is present.

     ```
     /nginx-ingress-controller